serverless/serverless/docs/commands.md

     * Creates a CloudFormation Stack for the user’s first stage, which creates an IAM Group and a staged IAM Role for that IAM Group
     * Creates all project scaffolding in current working directory
     * Creates an AWS API Gateway REST API for the project
-    * Creates environment var file in the s3 bucket (created during `jaws project create`) initial stage and region.
+    * Creates environment var file in the s3 bucket for the initial stage and region.
 [Why S3?](./FAQ.md#why-do-you-use-an-s3-bucket-to-store-env-vars)

 * ##### `$ jaws region create`